loreanvictor/gleit/README.md

 </script>
 ```

-the `<p>` element will move around, scale up and down and fade in and out as the mouse moves.
+the `<p#main>` element will move around, scale up and down and fade in and out as the mouse moves.

 ### multiple animations